saadahmsiddiqui/saadahmsiddiqui/README.md

 ## Hi, I'm a Full-Stack developer

-Bachelors of Science in Computer Sciences from National University of Computer and Emerging Sciences, Karachi, Pakistan.
+- Bachelors of Science in Computer Sciences from National University of Computer and Emerging Sciences, Karachi, Pakistan.
+- Masters in Business Management from GISMA, Germany.
 - <a href="mailto:saadahm.siddiqui@gmail.com">saadahm.siddiqui@gmail.com</a>
 - <a href="https://leetcode.com/u/user0728fg/">Find me on Leetcode</a>